vimallen/allend/_posts/2014-04-26-automating-pdf-export-from-indesign-for-large-documents.md

 ---
 title: Automating PDF export from InDesign for large documents
-author: davea
+author: Dave Allen
 layout: post
 permalink: /automating-pdf-export-from-indesign-for-large-documents/
-categories:
+categories: design
-  - Design and print
 ---
 <p>Exporting PDFs from InDesign is simple enough.
 Cmd + E / Ctrl + E. And it is a speedy enough process for documents with relatively few pages.
 But it is common practice for large-extent documents for the artwork to be packaged into a folder for each spread.
 I am currently working on a 488 page catalogue.
 My directory structure looks like this:
 </p>